 Before now, there had been no solid proof of the manufacture of purple dye in this period.
 Productions sites for the dye can be found further north in Phoenician territory—such as Tyre, Sidon and other sites in Lebanon—but they all date to the classical period.
 Shikmona is the only facility of its kind found from the biblical period.
 Gilboa and Shalvi continued:

 The conspicuous Phoenician material culture revealed at the site also makes sense now: The residents (or rather employees) had an affinity to the cultural and informational world of the Phoenicians, who held the secrets of the manufacture of purple dye.
 Purple-dyed cloth formed the backbone of trading networks ….

 The researchers explained that two phenomena are immediately apparent from the hundreds of pottery shards waiting on the shelves at the archive:

 First, that the wealth of findings is associated with the Phoenician culture, including an unusual number of vessels imported from overseas.
 Thus, for example, Shikmona is home to the largest number of Cypriot “Black-on-Red ware” ever found outside the island.

 Cypriot pottery, with its distinctive red with black markings, is very common in the archaeological sites of the region.
-The vast collection of pottery from Cypress shows that the Phoenicians in Shikmona were trading with the Cypriots.
+The vast collection of pottery from Cyprus shows that the Phoenicians in Shikmona were trading with the Cypriots.

 Gilboa and Shalvi told the Jewish Press: